Kamax123/laravel-simple-order-system/README.md

 7. docker exec -it laravel-simple-order-system_laravel.test_1 php artisan key:generate
 8. docker exec -it laravel-simple-order-system_laravel.test_1 php artisan migrate:fresh --seed

 That's it!
 Now you should have the environment set up on your local.
-Go to 'localhost' in your browser to use the app.
+Go to 'http://localhost' in your browser to use the app.

 If you want to see e-mails go to 'http://localhost:8025/' in your browser.
 This will open the